-This is one of the only areas left in all of Africa where you can hunt truly wild, free ranging lions.
-This is a huge area of over 200,000 acres, and only two lions are taken here yearly.
+This is one of the only areas left in all of Africa where you can hunt truly wild, free ranging lions in a huge area of over 200,000 acres.

 Once you have taken your lion, there are cape buffalo as well as many species of plains game to hunt on a trophy fee basis.
 Species include Roosevelt Sable; Livingston Eland; Lichtenstein Hartebeest; and Niassa Wildebeest.

 You will be staying in rustic, traditional African fly camps equipped with gas operated hot, running water; showers; flush toilets; fully-equipped, gas operated kitchens; and solar panel electric lights and plugins for your electrical equipment.